EZCodeLanguage/EZCode/docs/Home.md

 ### Files

 EZCode's supported file extensions are _.ezcode_ and _.ezproj_.
-The _ezcode_ extension should have EZCode in it with it's specific syntax.
+The _ezcode_ extension should have EZCode in it with its specific syntax.
 The _ezproj_ has the EZProject Syntax that acts as the entry part for the program.

 ### Syntax